15-071/II (2015-06-01; 2018-07-01)

 We report results from a laboratory experiment on strategic bargaining with indivisibilities studying the role of asymmetries, both in preferences and institutions.
-Institutions are modeled as probabilities of proposing.
-Subjects do not fully grasp the equilibrium effects asymmetries have on bargaining power, especially in case of probabilities.
-In contrast to previous experimental work, proposer power is larger than predicted since subjects frequently propose and accept their second-preferred option.
+We find that subjects do not fully grasp the equilibrium effects asymmetries have on bargaining power and identify how subjects’ observed behavior systematically deviates from theoretical predictions.
+The deviations are especially pronounced in case of asymmetric institutions which are modelled as probabilities of being the proposer.
+Additionally, in contrast to previous experimental work, we observe larger than predicted proposer power since subjects frequently propose and accept their second-preferred option.
 Quantal response equilibrium and risk aversion explain behavior whenever probabilities are symmetric, but less so when asymmetric.
-The ‘recognition is power’ heuristic that equates bargaining power with probabilities explains these findings.
+We propose the ‘recognition is power’ heuristic which equates bargaining power with recognition probabilities to explain these findings.

 - Aaron Kamm, University of Amsterdam, the Netherlands; Harold Houba, VU University Amsterdam, the Netherlands

 - Committees; Indivisibilities; Institutions, Preferences; Quantal Response Equilibrium; Condorcet Paradox